Tag archive for: 800 years

 Conclusion

-As you probably already know, the Jardin des Plantes is a unique place to relax in Montpellier.
-But did you know that it is also a place of discovery and exchange?
-The botanical gardeners take this role to heart and organize numerous events throughout the year to help you discover the garden from this perspective.
-This is particularly true at the moment with "Les visites de l'été"(Summer Tours).
-Finally, the Jardin des Plantes has an educational role throughout the year, a rapidly growing mission that reconnects with its origins (the teaching of botany) around the objectives and with the help of today's tools.
-To reinforce this educational aspect, one of them, Denis Nespoulous, has created connected trails to allow you to discover the garden as you've never seen it before!
+You probably already know this: the Jardin des Plantes is a unique place in Montpellier to relax.
+But did you know it’s also a place for discovery and learning?
+The gardeners and botanists take this role to heart and organize numerous events throughout the year to help you experience it from this perspective.
+This is particularly true right now with“Summer Tours.”Finally, the Jardin des Plantes serves an educational purpose year-round—a mission that is gaining momentum, reconnecting with its roots (the teaching of botany) while embracing modern objectives and utilizing today’s tools.
+To reinforce this educational aspect, one of them, Denis Nespoulous, has created connected trails to let you discover the garden as you’ve never seen it before!

-The origin of the connected trails in the Jardin des Plantes
+The origins of the interconnected paths at the Jardin des Plantes

 - facilitate projects using digital tools,

-- produce royalty-free data on flora,
+- produce copyright-free data on flora,

 - raise awareness and provide training in botany.

-What are connected trails?
+What exactly are connected trails?

-The connected trails are information sheets accessible to all and spread across several routes.
+The connected trails consist of information sheets available to everyone and distributed along several routes.
 They can be accessed via a QR code using a smartphone or tablet.
-These allow you to discover the riches of the garden at your own pace.
-The four different routes are displayed at the entrance to the Jardin des Plantes: simply follow the guide, or choose to lose yourself in the paths.
+These sheets allow you to explore the garden’s treasures at your own pace.
+The four different routes are displayed at the entrance to the Jardin des Plantes: simply follow the guide, or, if you prefer, wander freely through the paths.

-The five connected paths of the garden
+The garden's five interconnected paths

 For now, there are five connected trails within the Jardin des Plantes.
-These are likely to evolve over time thanks to your collaboration.
+These may change over time thanks to your input.

-The SMART’BOTA trail
+The SMART’BOTA Trail

-The second connected trail in Montpellier's Jardin des Plantes, and the first educational trail, it was created in 2018 for Tela Botanica's introductory MOOC on botany , for which Denis is the lead instructor.
-The goal of this trail is to introduce enthusiasts to botany.
+The second connected trail at the Jardin des Plantes in Montpellier, and the first educational trail, it was created in 2018 for Tela Botanica’s introductory MOOC on botany of which Denis serves as the lead.
+The course aims to introduce enthusiasts to botany.
 It features around sixty species and introduces you to the main plant families.

-The SMART’PHARMA trail
+The SMART’PHARMA Trail

-An extension of the first "SMART'BOTA" trail, this trail was created for students at the Faculty of Pharmacy in Montpellier.
+Extension of the first "SMART’BOTA" trail; this trail was created for students at the Faculty of Pharmacy in Montpellier.
 Indeed, a multitude of plants can be used for therapeutic and medicinal purposes.
-This trail allows students students to combine the theoretical aspects of their courses with practical aspects by directly observing the plants in the Garden.
-This educational trail is also accessible to all.
-It also features around sixty plant species.
+This trail allows students students to combine the theoretical aspects of their courses with practical ones by directly observing the plants within the Garden.
+This educational trail is also open to the public.
+It features approximately sixty plant species.

 This trail, created in 2014, is the oldest trail in the Jardin des Plantes.
-It allows you to discover all the secrets of the Jardin des Plantes' tall trees.
-It is also the only trail that can be explored without your smartphone, as it has reading stations, but feel free to scan the QR codes on the panels to connect to all the secrets of botany!
-This connected trail features 25 tree species chosen from among the most remarkable and oldest in the garden.
+It allows you to discover all the secrets of the Jardin des Plantes’s giant trees.
+It is also the only trail that can be explored without your smartphone, as it features reading panels, but feel free to scan the QR codes embedded in the panels to unlock all the secrets of botany!
+This interactive trail features 25 tree species selected from among the most remarkable and oldest in the garden.

-This trail, created for Tela Botanica's MOOC Herbes Folles (Wild Herbs) (second edition planned for this fall!), aims to help you rediscover these plants that are pejoratively referred to as "weeds."
-They too have their virtues, and beyond their disadvantages, which cannot be denied, they also play an important role in our environment.
-The wild herbs in the garden invite you to reflect on the issues of biodiversity.
-This trail will allow you to see these "weeds" in a different light...
+This trail, created for Tela Botanica’s “Herbes Folles” MOOC (the second edition is scheduled for this fall!), aims to help you rediscover these plants that are pejoratively referred to as “weeds.”
+They, too, have their virtues, and beyond their drawbacks—which we won’t deny—they also play an important role in our environment.
+The wild herbs of the garden invite you to reflect on issues of biodiversity.
+This tour will allow you to see these “weeds” in a new light…

-The last trail is somewhat unique in that it is itself connected to a citizen science program.
-Become a participant in this CNRS program by observing the 12 species that make up the trail.
+The last trail is somewhat unique, as it is part of a citizen science.
+Get involved in this CNRS program by observing the 12 species along the trail.
 Its goal is also to raise awareness about global warming by introducing us to phenology (the observation of periodic events, in this case involving plants).
-At the entrance to the Jardin des Plantes, you can ask for a specially designed sheet on which to note your observations.
-This data will help scientists to better understand and monitor climate change and its issues.
+At the entrance to the Jardin des Plantes, you can request a specially designed form to record your observations.
+This data will help scientists better understand and monitor climate change and its associated challenges.

 - Trails near you

-- Plants geolocated to within a meter
+- Plants tracked to the nearest meter

 As part of the 800th anniversary celebrations, a photography exhibition will be held from July 10 to October 10.
-Created by renowned photographer CédricMATET, it will be held at the Jardin des Plantes.
-In 2020, this photographer also created the exhibition "Derrière les masques" (Behind the Masks), whichfeatures200 portraits of medical staff.
+Curated by renowned photographer CédricMATET, it will be held at the Jardin des Plantes.
+In 2020, this photographer also curated the exhibition “Behind the Masks,” whichfeatures200 portraits of medical personnel.

-Practical information
+Practical Information

 Location